 The article is a great example of a single researcher’s drive and creativity.
 He didn’t shy away from the tough stuff in pursuit of innovation.

-An Eye-Opening Innovation Risk
+Eye-Opening Innovation Risks

 A second recent Business Week article is further evidence that it pays to swing for the fences.
 The article is about manufacturer W.L.
 Gore & Associates Inc., best known for the waterproof membrane Gore-Tex, and how its willingness to “take more chances” has led to its polymers being used in corneal implants.